Dark Figure of Crime poster

 Structural Analysis

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Kim makes the active choice to enter into a dangerous partnership with Kang, beginning regular prison visits to extract information about the unsolved murders despite warnings from superiors., moving from reaction to action.
+This shows the protagonist's commitment to Detective Kim makes the active choice to visit Kang in prison and begin a direct investigation, defying his superiors' orders to drop the case and entering into a psychological game with the killer., moving from reaction to action.

-The Collapse moment at 82 minutes (74% through) represents the emotional nadir.
-Here, Kim discovers that Kang has been lying about several murders, manipulating the system for privileges while tormenting victims' families.
-Kim's career, reputation, and sense of justice collapse.
-He has become complicit in Kang's games., indicates the protagonist at their lowest point.
+The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
+Here, Kim discovers Kang has been lying about key details, using the investigation to satisfy his ego and torment the detective.
+The department officially shuts down the investigation.
+Kim's obsession has cost him professionally., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 Emotional Journey